Contact the TPU

 - In 2014 TPU recaptured another 9,000 apartments totaling over 36,000 apartments (since 2012) that landlords had improperly deregulated, the largest recapture/re-stabilization by any Governor, saving the state over 2 billion dollars in construction and rehabilitation costs.

-- The East Village landlord who received an August 2014 TPU “Cease and Desist” letter instructing the building’s tenants to vacate their homes based on demolition without filing the legally required documents rescinded his unlawful letter to his tenants and agreed to a revised schedule to rehab that building that accommodates the tenants needs.
+- The East Village landlord who received an August 2014 TPU “Cease and Desist” letter instructing the building’s tenants to vacate their homes based on demolition without filing the legally required documents rescinded his, her or their unlawful letter to his tenants and agreed to a revised schedule to rehab that building that accommodates the tenants needs.

-- The East Harlem landlord who received a July 2014 TPU “Cease and Desist” letter for harassing a long-term tenant based on her immigration status acknowledged wrongdoing on the part of an employee, agreed to prevent any further harassment and offered to refund overcharged rent.
+- The East Harlem landlord who received a July 2014 TPU “Cease and Desist” letter for harassing a long-term tenant based on his, her or their immigration status acknowledged wrongdoing on the part of an employee, agreed to prevent any further harassment and offered to refund overcharged rent.

 - TPU starts new proactive audit initiative on apartments in transforming neighborhoods around New York City.

 - The state announces the signing of a settlement agreement with a Crown Heights/Flatbush landlord who was subpoenaed in April 2013 for engaging in a pattern of abusive behavior towards his residents and flagrant violation of rent laws.

 - TPU announces the return of over $50,000 to three tenants in the Chinatown/Lower East Side neighborhood of Manhattan whose landlord claimed significant increases in rent from one year to the next based on IAIs but could not substantiate the work.

 - The TPU serves a “Cease and Desist” letter on an East Village landlord who sent a letter to his building’s tenants requiring them to vacate their homes based on demolition without filing the legally required documents.

 - The state announces subpoena served on a Chinatown landlord allegedly harassing primarily elderly Asian-American tenants.

 - TPU investigators, auditors and attorneys have recaptured more than 32,000 units that landlords had failed to register, restoring them to rent regulation, saving the State over a billion dollars in rehabilitation and reconstruction costs.